SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 ---
-title: Server-Side Contextual Logging
+title: Standardized SSR Logging
 feature:
-  - name: Server-Side Contextual Logging
+  - name: Standardized SSR Logging
     spa_version: 6.2
     cx_version: n/a
 ---

-Server-side contextual logging enhances the debugging experience by letting you see the source of your log messages, as well as the context in the printed output.
+Standardized SSR logging enhances the debugging experience by letting you see the source of your log messages, as well as the context of the logs in the printed output.
 Furthermore, the content is formatted so that logs are easier to read, and easier to parse for monitoring tools.
-Server-side contextual logging also provides tools that allow you to customize the logging experience.
+Standardized SSR logging also provides tools that allow you to customize the logging experience.

-To benefit from all aspects of server-side contextual logging, you must do the following:
+To benefit from all aspects of standardized SSR logging, you must do the following:

-- Set `logger: true` in the `SsrOptimizationOptions` of your `server.ts` file.
-For more information, see [Enabling SSR Contextual Logging](#enabling-ssr-contextual-logging).
+- In your `server.ts` file, set `logger: true` in the SSR options that are passed in the second argument of the `NgExpressEngineDecorator.get()` method.
+For more information, see [Enabling Standardized SSR Logging](#enabling-standardized-ssr-logging).
 - Import `ErrorHandlingModule.forRoot()` in your storefront app, in the `spartacus.module.ts` file, for example.
-For more information, see [Enabling Contextual Logs In Error Handling](#enabling-contextual-logs-in-error-handling).
+For more information, see [Enabling Standardized Logs In Error Handling](#enabling-standardized-logs-in-error-handling).
 - Use the `LoggerService` instead of the native `console` object in your custom code.
 For more information, see [Using the LoggerService](#using-the-loggerservice).
 - Ensure that any third-party libraries you are using can be configured to use the Spartacus `LoggerService`.
-For more information, see [LoggerService and Third-party Party Libraries](#loggerservice-and-third-party-party-libraries).
+For more information, see [Enabling Standardized Logs in Third-party Party Libraries](#enabling-standardized-logs-in-third-party-party-libraries).

-Without contextual logging, the following issues arise:
+Without standardized logging, the following issues arise:

-- Log messages are simply strings with little context about the rendered URL, making it difficult to connect the log message with the source of the log.
+- Log messages are simply strings with little context about the rendered URL, making it difficult to connect log messages with the source of the logs.
 - The format of the log messages is not standardized, which can make it difficult to read and understand the messages.
 - Log messages that span multiple lines are not formatted correctly, and each line is treated as a separate log in the monitoring tools, which further complicates the log viewing experience.
 For example, this can be the case for multiline stack traces of errors.

 These issues make it difficult to read and understand log messages, particularly when log messages are coming from multiple parallel server-side-renderings and NodeJS servers.
-With server-side contextual logging, these issues are avoided because you can easily identify the source of your log messages, and also read them more easily.
+With standardized SSR logging, these issues are avoided because you can easily identify the source of your log messages, and also read them more easily.

 Spartacus provides a default logger called `DefaultExpressServerLogger` that addresses common issues.
-This logger is used by default when server-side contextual logging is enabled.
-This logger takes care of proper formatting, and recognizes whether the output should be human-readable, or read by monitoring tools.
+This logger is used by default when standardized SSR logging is enabled.
+It takes care of proper formatting, and recognizes whether the output should be human-readable, or read by monitoring tools.
 The logger not only logs the messages, it also provides information about the related request that initiated the rendering process.

 The following example shows how the logger creates logs in development mode by producing a multiline JSON output: